Arrival makes dozen planes for Pease

 |Downloads:

-This work, Arrival makes dozen planes for Pease [Image 3 of 3], by SMSgt Timothy Huffman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arrival makes dozen planes for Pease, by SMSgt Timothy Huffman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT